 Cr.
-Liability for incurred claims (SOFP) 8 000
+Liability for incurred claims (insurance contracts issued) (SOFP) 8 000

-Journal 4: On 31 December 20xx A was not aware of the income to be received, i.e. the cost ceded through the capitation agreement to B. However, based on past experience A recognised a risk transfer recovery on the basis of its best estimate of costs recovered from B for providing medical care to its members not yet reported to A by 31 December 20xx.
+Journal 4: On 31 December 20xx A was unaware of the income to be received, i.e. the cost ceded through the capitation agreement to B. However, based on past experience, A recognised a risk transfer recovery based on its best estimate of costs recovered from B for providing medical care to its members not yet reported to A by 31 December 20xx.
 This represents the costs B is settling in kind on A's behalf (i.e. capitation agreement with B).
 The journal is as follows:

-Dr. Asset for remaining coverage (SOFP) 8 000 Cr.
-Reinsurance income (P/L) 8 000
+Dr. Asset for remaining coverage (reinsurance contracts held) (SOFP)8 000Cr.
+Reinsurance income (P/L)8 000